Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/register-delegate.md

 ## 3. Private group

-A shared delegate can choose to run a private group, where the delegate decides which voters receive a share of the block reward.
-This is useful for a closed group that wants shared rewards but with a controlled distribution list.
+A solo delegate may choose to run a private group, where the delegate controls which voters are eligible to receive a share of the block reward.
+This is useful for closed groups that want to share rewards while maintaining a controlled distribution list.

-To set this up, just use the delegate_update and the sole_addresses option to set the public wallet addresses that can vote for this solo delegate.
-The voting address must then vote for the delegate just as they would for any other delegate.
+To configure this, use delegate_update with the solo_addresses option to define the public wallet addresses that are allowed to vote for the delegate.
+Only these addresses will be eligible to receive shared rewards.

+Each allowed address must still vote for the delegate normally in order to participate.

 ## 4. Prepare shared delegate payments

-As a shared delegate (normal or private group), you will distribute a share of the block reward to your voters.
+As a shared delegate (public or private group), you will distribute a portion of each block reward to your voters.

-On the first payment threshold, the program will automatically distribute the voters' share from the delegate wallet.
-However, the delegate wallet may be empty at first and you may be missing unspents to pay voters smoothly.
+When the first payout threshold is reached, the software will automatically send voter rewards from the delegate wallet.
+Because a newly registered delegate wallet may not yet contain enough unlocked outputs, payouts can be delayed or fail if the wallet has no available funds.

+!!! info
+Shared delegates should pre-fund their wallet to ensure smooth early reward payouts.
+It is recommended to keep approximately 500k–1M XCASH in the delegate wallet before rewards begin.